SilverBirchh/QA-ML/README.md

 Right now it is a CLI interface.

-# Usage:
+# Usage as CLI:

-`$ python ocr.py --image images/walmart.jpg`
+`$ python cli.py --image images/walmart.jpg`

 You can use the `--preprocess` to apply some limited preprcessing to the image.
 This options right now are `thresh` to separate the background image from the foreground.
 And `blur` to reduce noise from the background image.

-E.g. `$ python ocr.py --image images/walmart.jpg --preprocess blur`
+E.g. `$ python cli.py --image images/walmart.jpg --preprocess blur`

 ## Installation